ohzinteractive/glb-viewer-vscode/README.md

 1. Open any `.glb` file in VS Code
 2. The file will automatically open in the GLB Viewer
+3. You might need to click on the file to 'open with:' GLB Viewer
-3. Interact with the 3D model using your mouse:
+4. Interact with the 3D model using your mouse:
    - Left click and drag to rotate
    - Right click and drag to pan
    - Scroll to zoom